rainbowalliance/rainbowalliance.github.io/README.md

-# rainbowalliance.github.io
+We are an organization that empowers the LGBTQ+ community.
-This is our Club Website
+This is our Club Website.